Smallest, Friendliest, Healthiest

-Spayed/Neutered, fully vet checked, vaccinated and treated for parasites.
+Fully vet checked, vaccinated and treated for parasites.
 Boys are neutered.
 All piglets are litter box trained!
 Born in our home, not in a barn and socialized from day one.

 Our mini pigs are frequently placed as emotional support animals and with children with special needs.
 We have helped people obtain their ESA and you can't do this with an unfriendly pig!
 We have one that is a preschool mascot and the star of the school.
 We pride ourselves on how well socialized our pigs are.

-We are one of the only breeders of purebred papered Juliana mini pigs in WA State.
+We are one of the only breeders of purebred Juliana mini pigs in WA State.
 Our Juliana breeders were purchased from a reputable Juliana Mini Pig associaton licenced breeder that decided not to breed anymore.
 While we have chosen not to work with the JPA, we do have the paperwork showing that they are purebred and information about where they were purchased from.
 The lineage of our breeders is incredibly important to us and we are happy to show it off!

-We also offer mini (miniature) pigs, which are often times called teacup pigs and micro mini pixie pigs.
-We do not breed potbelly pigs.
-Parents are on site and age can be verified on all of our breeders.
+Our parents are on site and age can be verified on all of our breeders.
 The majority of our pigs are over 3 years of age and we own multiple generations of most of our lines.
 We don't just say it, we prove it.
 We do not sell our breeders once they are retired.
 They live their entire lives with us!
 We have a couple of 10 year olds that live indoors almost exclusively now.